nre-learning/antidote/docs/platform/architecture.rst

 Why not Hosted Kubernetes?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are two main constraints we need to solv before moving into something like GKE:
+There are two main constraints we need to solve before moving into something like GKE:

 - We need to be able to preserve the HW virtualization capabilities.
 It's possible to set this flag on the hosts used for GKE, but it's not clear how well-supported this is.
 This warrants further exploration.